 Take advantage of federal government help with paying credit card debt

 Tip #11 - The federal government continues to put more and more focus and regulations on protecting consumers.
-They have worked with banks, financial institutions, and other lenders has added additional pressure on credit card issuers to settle outstanding debt with consumers.
-They do not want to have bad public relations when many of the banks themselves received support from the government in the recent past.
+They have worked with banks, financial institutions, and other lenders to find solutions.
+This has added additional pressure on credit card issuers to settle outstanding debt with consumers.
+In fact, most lenders do not want to have bad public relations when many of the banks themselves received support from the government in the recent past.
 You may be able to take advantage of this to help your personal situation.
 Read more about government help for debts.